jwallkeller/FullstackOpenCourse/part0/exercise0-6.md

     server-->>browser: [{"message":"note created"}]
     deactivate server

-    Note right of browser: The server responds with 201 Created status code with JSON message saying that the note was created
+    Note right of browser: The server responds with 201 Created status code with JSON message saying that the note was created.
+The browser executes the callback function that renders the notes
 ```